flythereddflagg/flythereddflagg.github.io/python_book/docs/06-Strings-and-the-Print-Function.md

 The quotes are necessary to differentiate between code being fed into the print statement and the text to be printed.

-If you want to print single quotes (`' '`) in your text you can do this by enclosing the text with double quotes (`" "`) or vice versa.
+If you want to print single quotes (`'`) in your text you can do this by enclosing the text with double quotes (`" "`) or vice versa.
 Python does not care if you use single or double quotes to enclose your strings as long as you are consistent.

+We will illustrate this in the next exercise:

 ```python
 # string_quotes.py